malh718/datasci_9_data_prep-/README.md

 Machine Learning Regression is suitable in this dataset because the Dependent variables in this case which are  Lunc_bronc, Breast_can, Urinary_sy, Prostate_C, and All_cancer are all continuous.
 What this means is that the independent and dependent variables will be studied and using machine learning an algorithm can determine potential results or outcomes.
 In this case.
 Using the information that you are giving it, it can make predictions on what is to come.
 So in this case, we will try to determine the potential rates of cancer for the population present in Lake County, Illinois based on location and other information.

-The indpendent variable in this case would be location.
+The indpendent variable in this case would be location (ZIP).
 The dependent variables are Colorectal cancer rate, breast cancer rate, Lung cancer rate, prostate cancer rate, and all cancer rate.

 Clean and Transform: